 Let’s have a peek at each of buyer types and what distinguishes them.

-In the book Implementing Value-Pricing by Ron Baker, you can find the following chart of the four buyer types.
+In the book Implementing Value-Pricing (paid link) by Ron Baker, you can find the following chart of the four buyer types.
 I’ve redrawn and modified it somewhat to better fit the audience of this blog.

 Price Buyers are Bargain-Hunters Who Care For Nothing But Price